John C. Montana: Apalachin's aftermath

-Senator Bobby Kennedy, the President's brother, asked about Montana's association to Paul Palmieri, an important Castellammarese gangster from Niagara Falls who moved to New Jersey.
+Senator Bobby Kennedy, the President's brother, asked about Montana's association with Paul Palmieri, an important Castellammarese gangster from Niagara Falls who moved to New Jersey.
 He said Palmieri had been arrested in the Falls, Brooklyn, Chicago, Springfield (MA), Manhattan, Buffalo, and Lockport; Palmieri had also been a witness in the slaying of another New Jersey mob boss who made his bones during prohibition in Buffalo, Willie Moretti.
 Bobby Kennedy then showed Montana a picture of himself standing with Paul Palmieri.
 While Montana said it was at a political meeting, Kennedy explained that the photo was taken at the Del Golfo Society in 1939.

 Releasing most of the questions and answers to the public, U.S. Senators made a mockery of John Montana's answers and denounced his influential role in Buffalo.
 Senators asked about calls from Montana to Profaci in Brooklyn and Magaddino in the Falls.
 "I wish the telephone had been tapped," Montana told the panel.
 "It would prove to this committee that I never had contact with that man or any other man like that."

 The heat suffered from this investigation caused the Mafia to spin out of control and somewhat into hiding.
 John Montana lost respect among community members and his past dealings were being scrutinized.
 He was said to have faced a lot of heat in the underworld for offering an explanation as well – for violating the sacred oath of Omerta, or silence.
 Montana was ordered to serve five years behind bars and pay a $10,000 fine as well because authorities didn't like his answers – conspiracy to obstruct justice.
 The other attendees who took the 5th Amendment during investigations all received sentences for contempt as well.

 On November 29, 1960, however, the United States Court of Appeals for the Second Circuit decided that none of the attendees really committed a crime by meeting, and they were all freed from jail or bail, including the 66-year-old Montana who now lived at 340 Starin Avenue in North Buffalo.
 Judge J. Edward Lumbard wrote that "In America, we still respect the dignity of the individual and even an unsavory character is not to be imprisoned except on definite proof of a crime."